elemental/Elemental/doc/source/core/grid.rst

       Return our process's rank in the ``VR`` (Vector Row) communicator.
 This corresponds to our rank in a row-major ordering of the process grid.

+   .. cpp:function:: int MCSize() const

+      Return the size of the ``MC`` (Matrix Column) communicator, which is equivalent to the height of the process grid.

+   .. cpp:function:: int MRSize() const

+      Return the size of the ``MR`` (Matrix Row) communicator, which is equivalent to the width of the process grid.

+   .. cpp:function:: int VCSize() const

+      Return the size of the ``VC`` (Vector Column) communicator, which is equivalent to the size of the process grid.

-   .. cpp:function:: mpi::Comm Comm() const
+   .. cpp:function:: int VRSize() const

-      Return the communicator for the grid.
-The result is equivalent to the ``VCComm()`` function described below, but this interface is provided for simplicity.
+      Return the size of the ``VR`` (Vector Row) communicator, which is equivalent to the size of the process grid.

    .. cpp:function:: mpi::Comm MCComm() const